mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 [modul](https://pypi.org/project/modul/), from Frost Ming, the author of [PDM](https://pdm-project.org/en/latest/), goes one step further and actually hides attributes that are not marked "exported" from users: they won't be able to access un-exported attributes, leaving *only* the public API visible.

 [Deprecated](https://pypi.org/project/Deprecated/), which was probably a source of inspiration for [PEP 702](https://peps.python.org/pep-0702/), allows decorating objects with `@deprecated` to mark them as deprecated.
 Such decorated callables will emit deprecation warnings when called.
 PEP 702's `warnings.deprecated` could be seen as its successor, bringing the feature directly into the standard library so that type checkers and other static analysis tools can converge on this way to mark objects as deprecated.

-[slothy](https://pypi.org/project/slothy/), which is less directly related to public APIs, but useful for the case where you are hiding your modules layout and exposing all your public API from the top-level `__init__` module.
-Depending on the size of your public API, and the time it takes to import everything (memory initializations, etc.), it might be interesting to make all these imports *lazy*.
-With a lazily imported public API, users who are only interested in a few objects of your public API won't have to pay the price of importing everything.